Using the Library

 In room 4, the African Studies inventory is displayed.

-The rooms described and the sytematic arrangement of the library can be seen on the library plan.
+The rooms described and the sytematic arrangement of the library can be seen on the library map.